huggingface/huggingface_hub/docs/hub/tutorial-add-library.md

 'https://huggingface.co/lysandre/test-model/blob/main/README.md'
 ```

+If you need to upload more than one file, take a look at the utilities offered by the `Repository` class [here](/docs/hub/how-to-upstream#`Repository`).

 Once again, if you check your Hugging Face account, you should see the file inside your repository.

 Lastly, it is important to add a model card, so users understand how to use your model.
 See [here](/docs/hub/model-repos#what-are-model-cards-and-why-are-they-useful) for more details about how to create a model card.

 ## Set up the Inference API

 Our Inference API powers models uploaded to the Hub through your library.
-The Inference API enables faster inference speeds compared to other out-of-the-box solutions.

 All third-party libraries are Dockerized, so you can install the dependencies you'll need for your library to work correctly.
 Add your library to the existing Docker images by navigating to the [Docker images folder](https://github.com/huggingface/huggingface_hub/tree/main/api-inference-community/docker_images).